choasfrie/choasfrie/README.md

 # 👋Hello, i'm Alberto Manser
-Im a passionate young Computer science student with a focus on backend development and skills in various other coding and scripting languages.<br>🏢Intern at [dsm-firmenich](https://www.dsm-firmenich.com/en/home.html).<br>🚀Currently working on the following [Project](https://github.com/choasfrie/Portfolio).
+I'm a passionate young computer science student with a focus on backend development and skills in various other coding and scripting languages.<br>🏢Intern at [dsm-firmenich](https://www.dsm-firmenich.com/en/home.html).<br>🚀Currently working on the following [Project](https://github.com/choasfrie/Portfolio).

 # 💻 Tech Stack: